cemar-ortiz/money_dog/README.md

 **_MoneyDog_** is a project I started as a tool myself needed to have a lighter, easier to use interface to monitor my finances.
 At the beginning I used to do this with a spreadsheet but I had a laptop with very limited resources that struggled to load and manage 'large' spreadsheet files.
 I thought of using my development + data science skills to build an application that could help me get more juice out of my data without having to depend on a spreadsheet software.
 This is the result.

+### On this version

+Currently, this version has a CLI minimal interface to register new movements of money with 'Concept' and 'Partition' tags.
+These tags will be useful for the implementation of very nice features later on.

+The new movement entries are saved on a .csv file named by the current month and year by default.
+A feature will be implemented to provide more flexibility and connection to a SQL database later on.

+For now, one gets a result of their current total balance everytime a new movement is added to the 'database' but new exciting query features will be added later along with automated visual reports.

+Down below you will encounter the product vision as defined for now.

 ### Installation

 To install it or play around with: